-PRESIDENTS REPORT TO MEMBERS AT AGM 2017
+PRESIDENTS REPORT T0 MEMBERS AT AGM 2018

-Thank you to everyone for attending the AGM.
+Thank you everyone for attending the AGM.

 This ends my report and I wish everyone an enjoyable summer painting and success with the exhibition in June.
 Thank you again for supporting the society and for attending the A.G.M.

 19th April, 2018